Toghrul: Relationship with Temüjin

-Toghrul was, like Jamukha, blood-brother of Temüjin.
+Toghrul was blood-brother of Temüjin's father Yesükhei.
 He led the coalition against Merkits when Temüjin's wife Börte was abducted in 1183, joined by his brother Jakha Gambhu, Jamukha and Temüjin.
 Two of the tribal chiefs, Dair Usun and Toqto'a fled the camp, probably informed by people who had seen the army move.
 The coalition easily won the fight that followed and about 300 Merkit perished.
 The chiefs distributed the booty among themselves and gave the Merkit wives to the warriors.
 The children became slaves.
 Börte was found later in the evening.
 Toghrul returned to the Kerait camp with his men, proud of an easy victory.

 Temüjin, intending to attack the Tatar Confederation who had long caused him problems, including the murder of his father, asked for help from Toghrul in 1194; he willingly accepted, still satisfied with the victory he had had before.
 Toghrul's grandfather Marcus Buyruk Khan had also been assassinated by the Tatar, which gave him a similar reason to fight them.
 He joined Temüjin with a few thousand Keraites.
 The Jurkhin, a Mongolic tribe, were also invited, but declined the offer because they were somewhat hostile with the Borjigin tribe.
 They eventually found allies in Wanyan Xiang (完顏襄), minister of Emperor Zhangzong of the Jurchen-led Jin dynasty of China.
 The Tatars were considered by the Jurchens to be harmful and the opportunity was perfect to exterminate them.
 When the combined forces of Toghrul and Genghis Khan attacked the Tatars, they were caught in a vice as the Jurchen warriors behind them easily encircled the enemy tribe.
 The men were slaughtered, the women were taken as concubines and the children were adopted or became servants and slaves.
 Some thousands of Tatar who had resisted and then escaped entrenched themselves.
 This was the time when he was given the name Wang Khan (王汗 (King Khan)).

 Later that year he was overthrown by Erke Qara, whom he had not been able to assassinate and returned with the Naiman army.
 Many Keraites who were dissatisfied with the command of Toghrul probably also helped to drive Toghrul out.
 He fled to Yelü Zhilugu without even going to seek the help of Temüjin.
 He stayed there a year according to the Secret History.
 It was after leaving the Qara-Khitai that he finally decided to join Genghis Khan.
 According to Rashid al-Din, he would have reached Genghis Khan's encampment by 1196.
 Toghrul became his guest for about two years.